Product design / UX

 Atomic Approach

 Atoms, molecules, components.
 Designing at this level facilitates the creation of design systems and libraries.
 It gives us the ability to be agile, to adapt to new discoveries and requirements, and to pivot without having to start from scratch.
+The key is to understand when your design system is holding you back.

 .